KingShark1/skill-embedding-design-space/README.md

 ## Overview

-Control policies in physics-based character animation are typically trained from scratch for every task — a process that is both compute-intensive and brittle.
+Control policies in physics-based character animation are typically trained from scratch for every task, a process that is both compute-intensive and brittle.
 This project builds on NVIDIA's [ASE framework](https://arxiv.org/abs/2205.01906) (Peng et al., 2022), which uses adversarial imitation learning to learn reusable skill embeddings from large, unstructured motion datasets.

 Our contribution is a **systematic exploration of the design space** for the distribution matching objective at the heart of skill embedding pre-training.
 Specifically, we replace the GAN-based adversarial objective with **normalizing flow models** and evaluate the tradeoffs in generalizability, training stability, and downstream task performance.